Clean Energy Innovation Hub

 https://arena.gov.au/assets/2019/12/atco-clean-energy-innovation-hub-lessions.pdf

-As noted above, ATCO Australia and Fortescue collaborated in the development and operation of a hydrogen refuelling facility at ATCO’s existing Jandakot Operations Centre in the Perth metropolitan area.
+As noted above, ATCO Australia and Fortescue collaborated in the development and operation of the hydrogen refuelling facility at ATCO’s existing Jandakot Operations Centre in the Perth metropolitan area.
 ATCO will use its existing 260kW electrolyser system to produce the hydrogen to supply the refuelling station.
 ATCO will continue its Hub specific gas blending test work while supplying the station.

 Milestones